NoriSte/figma-to-xstate/README.md

 # 🚧 Figma to XState

-A Figma plugin to convert a Figma prototype to an XState machine.
+A Figma plugin to convert a Figma prototype to an XState machine (work in progress).

 ## Why?